The 35+ Best Marketing Email Newsletters: A Mega List of Examples

 One of the primary benefits of these, other than potential revenue generation, is that they give you direct ownership of your audience.

-So converting social media followers to members of your email database is important so you can continue to engage with them on an ongoing basis.
+So converting social media followers to members of your owned email database is important so you can continue to engage with them on an ongoing basis.
 On your own terms.

 Back to the discussion of the best email newsletters.

 (I also want to take a minute to note that I also have an email newsletter you can subscribe to if you’re interested in information like what you’re reading in this article plus other marketing tips, tricks, trends, and insight from myself and across the web!
 Sign up for my newsletter.)

-Beautiful design — Crisp, clear, simple, direct-to-the-point.
+1. Beautiful design — Crisp, clear, simple, direct-to-the-point.
 I don’t care if there are a ton of images, but my preference is that the content is broken up into a way that’s easy to digest.

-Useful content — Provides information that aligns with what was promoted and that makes an impact on my day.
+2. Useful content — Provides information that aligns with what was promoted and that makes an impact on my day.
 Can I learn something valuable from every edition?

-Marketing Newsletters by Brands/Groups
+Best Marketing Newsletters by Brands/Groups